The lattice of worker-quasi-stable matchings: Further results with the Law of Aggregate Demand

 \section{Further results with the Law of Aggregate Demand}

-In this section, by requiring an additional condition on firms' preferences, we can describe more accurately the re-stabilization process by means of the lattice structure of the set worker-quasi-stable matchings.
-We know that, starting from a worker-quasi-stable matching and iterating our operator $T$, we reach a fixed point of $T$.
-The lattice structure can help us to identify this fixed point: it is the join of the original worker-quasi-stable matching and the worker-optimal stable matching $\mu_W$ (Proposition \ref{V es estable}).\footnote{The set of stable matchings under substitutable preferences is very-well structured.
-It contains two distinctive matchings: the firm-optimal stable matching and the worker-optimal stable matching $\mu_W$.
-The matching $\mu_W$ is unanimously considered by all workers to be the best among all stable matchings and by all firms to be the worst among all stable matchings \cite[see][for more details]{roth1984evolution,blair1988lattice}.}
+In this section, by requiring an additional condition on firms' choice functions, we can describe more accurately the re-equilibration process by means of the lattice structure of the set of worker-quasi-stable matchings.
+This additional condition is the ``law of aggregate demand", that says that when a firm chooses from an expanded set, it hires at least as many workers as before.
+Formally, \begin{definition} Choice function $C_f$ satisfies the\textbf{ law of aggregate demand (LAD)} if $S'\subseteq S\subseteq W$ implies $|C_f(S')|\leq |C_f(S)|.$ \end{definition} We know that, starting from a worker-quasi-stable matching and iterating our operator $T$, we reach a fixed point of $T$.
+Assuming \textit{LAD}, the lattice structure can help us to identify this fixed point: it is the join of the original worker-quasi-stable matching and the worker-optimal stable matching $\mu_W$.\footnote{The set of stable matchings under substitutable choice functions is very well-structured.
+It contains two distinctive matchings: the firm-optimal stable matching $\mu_F$ and the worker-optimal stable matching $\mu_W$.
+The matching $\mu_W$ is unanimously considered by all workers to be the best among all stable matchings and by all firms to be the pessimal stable matching \cite[see][for more details]{roth1984evolution,blair1988lattice}.} To formally present this result, for $\mu \in \mathcal{Q}$, let $\mathcal{F}(\mu)$ denote the fixed point of $T$ obtained by iterating it starting at $\mu$. \begin{theorem} Let $\mu$ be a worker-quasi-stable matching.
+If firms' choice functions satisfy \textit{LAD}, then $\mathcal{F}(\mu)=\mu \vee \mu_W.$ \end{theorem}